PerttuHamalainen/DRMM/README.md

 ## Tutorial 2: Movement planning (sequential data)
 [Tutorial_Sequential.py](Tutorial_Sequential.py) shows how to train with random movement sequences and sample new sequences so that the agent avoids obstacles and goes through desired movement states at desired times.
+The training trajectories are arrays of shape ```[seq_length_steps,num_state_vars]```, and to make a sampled trajectory go through a desired state at step ```t```, we simply mark ```[t,:]``` as the conditioning variables.
 For simple visualization, we use an "air jumping" dynamics model similar to the game Flappy Bird.

 ![Sampling movement trajectories](./images/tutorial_sequential_FlappyBird.png)